nus-cs2103-AY2021S1/ip/docs/README.md

 `Got it.(^∇^) I've deleted this task::
 [P][✗] finish 2103 level 10`

-### `list (date)`

-This command returns all the tasks saved.
+### `list (date)` - List all the tasks saved.
 If a date parameter is included, it returns tasks happening on that day.

 This action delete task with given index as done.